ovh/depc/docs/guides/queries.rst

    rule.'My rule'

 .. note::
-    A rule is composed of 1 or multiple checks, usually a team uses one check for one probe.
-Each check returns its own QoS (the method is explained :ref:`here <checks>`.
+    A rule is composed of 1 or multiple indicators, usually a team uses one indicator for one probe.
+Each indicator returns its own QoS (the method is explained :ref:`here <indicators>`.

-    DepC uses a AND operation between every checks.
+    DepC uses a AND operation between every indicators.

 Operation-based QOS
 -------------------